input-output-hk/marlowe/using-marlowe.md

 ```

 Where `inps`s are lists of inputs that may include any number of inputs depending on the context, the numbers `li`s and
-`hi`s denote the interval in which the slot number in which each transaction is accepted in the blockchain.
+`hi`s denote the time interval in which each transaction is accepted in the blockchain.

 We can then explore the values produced.
 Note, however, that the local bindings are lost each time a `:load` or `:l` command
 is performed.